43xquocnguyen/43xquocnguyen-two-stage-ensemble-approach-for-sa/README.md

 </p>

 ## Experimental Results
 After the experiment, my framework with `SVM + SVM + TextCNN` got the highest result with 50% __accuracy__, 1% higher than the baseline model.
+The `results/` folder contains all the results of each phased model as csv on both the validation set and the test set.

 ## Resource & References
 - The dataset I got from __UIT-VSMEC__ can be accessed: